 I like that the installation process tries its best being transparent about the different steps it is performing.

-Note: there are two installation mode available: multi-user and single-user.
-In general multi-user is better and will let all the user of the systems use nix.
-However packages that you install as a user are not made available to the other users.
+Note: there are two installation modes available: multi-user and single-user.
+In general, multi-user is better and will let all the users of the systems use nix.
+However, packages that you install as a user are not made available to other users.